duchoang/aws-scala/README.md

     val withConfig = AmazonClient[AmazonS3Client].withClientConfiguration(config, fallbackConfig)   // Create an S3 client with config from `config`, filling in any unset config items using the fallback config.

-`AmazonClientConnectionDef` can be created programmatically or loaded via `kadai-config`.
+`AmazonClientConnectionDef` can be created programmatically or loaded via [kadai-config](https://bitbucket.org/atlassian/kadai).
 There is an `Accessor` already, so you just need to `import AmazonClientConnectionDef._` e.g.:

 Config settings: